-Ranbir Kapoor’s Cousin Armaan Jain Writes The Sweetest Note For His Fiance, Anissa Malhotra
+Ranbir Kapoor’s Cousin Armaan Jain Writes The Sweetest Note For His Fiancee, Anissa Malhotra

-Ranbir Kapoor's cousin Armaan Jain recently got engaged to his long time girlfriend Anissa Malhotra.
-Karishma Kapoor, who is also Armaan's cousin, took to social media to post the lovey dovey pictures of the proposal ceremony.
-Making the internet go 'aww' again, Armaan has now posted the sweetest note for his fiancé, along with pictures of their adorable engagement.
+Ranbir Kapoor's cousin Armaan Jain recently got engaged to his long-time girlfriend Anissa Malhotra.
+Karishma Kapoor, who is also Armaan's cousin, took to social media to post the lovey-dovey pictures of the proposal ceremony.
+Making the internet go 'aww' again, Armaan has now posted the sweetest note for his fiancée, along with pictures of their adorable engagement on Instagram.
 Check it out.

-Armaan Jain took to his Instagram to write a heartfelt note for his fiancé, Anissa Malhotra, and posted pictures of their engagement ceremony.

 He wrote, "The moment I eagerly waited for since the last 7 years finally arrived... the moment in my life where I felt the most nervous...when I think of my first school exam or my first shot in front of the camera it was nothing compared to the butterflies I had in my stomach when you walked in, every sensation went numb...
 Everything I rehearsed flew out of my mind...I finally realized what my yoga teacher said when he meant go blank and be in the moment...
 As I walked you, my most beautiful @anissamalhotra , down the aisle and went onto my knees, my heart was pounding, my mouth was dry, everything was hazy and I felt an inexplicable emotion like I did when I first met you...We've come a long way Jaan... fought all the odds come rain come storm (literally 🙈)"

 He continued, "Thank you for being my backbone, pillar of strength and sticking with me through thick and thin...
 YOU are the woman of my dreams and I am the luckiest man alive!
 None of this would be possible without our generous parents, our adorable Cupid @aadarjain who introduced US and all our extended family i.e. our friends who were a part of yesterday and more importantly, an integral part of our beautiful journey in the last 7 years.
 My Armaan was to be with my Anissa forever and you said YES.
 I cannot wait to spend the rest of my life with you...
-Love you ❤"
+Love you ❤." (sic)

 Isn't that absolutely adorable?